 The Night Kitchen Bakery & Cafe, Chestnut Hill

 Night Kitchen’s birthday cakes are worth sitting in traffic on the Conshohocken Curve — full of homemade soulfulness, yet most definitely something you couldn’t pull off in your own kitchen.
-When you visit, spare time to linger; the coffee, sandwiches, and counter sweets will call to you.
+When you visit, spare time to linger; the coffee, sandwiches and counter sweets will call to you.
+7723 Germantown Avenue.

 Lost Bread Co., Kensington

-Lost Bread started off with Beard-nominated baker Alex Bois doing rolls and sandwich breads for wholesale through Avram Hornik’s restaurants, bars, and pop-ups.
-But when they opened their retail location, they added a whole spread of retail products for the home cook and entertainer: beautiful loaves of rustic bread, the addictive pretzel shortbread cookie, pastas, granola and more, and everything is made from their own hand-ground flours (which they also sell at the shop along with free sourdough starter).
+Lost Bread started off with Beard-nominated baker Alex Bois doing rolls and sandwich breads for wholesale through Avram Hornik’s restaurants, bars and pop-ups.
+But when they opened their retail location, they added a whole spread of products for the home cook and entertainer: beautiful loaves of rustic bread, the addictive pretzel shortbread cookie, pastas, granola and more.
+Everything is made from their own hand-ground flours (which they also sell at the shop, along with free sourdough starter).
+1313 North Howard Street.

 Aux Petits Delices, Wayne

 At this decades-old Wayne pâtisserie, there are Yule logs at Christmas, chocolate bunnies at Easter and, well, deliciousness every other day of the year.
 The French bakers here were doing macarons before they were cool.
 162 Lancaster Avenue.

 Metropolitan Bakery, Rittenhouse, University City and Reading Terminal Market